ICAN™ Talk Clinic of the AAC Institute

 Picture

-Katya Hill, Ph.D., CCC-SLP, President and Executive Director
+Katya Hill, Ph.D., CCC-SLP, F-ASHA, Volunteer Executive Director

-Katya Hill, Ph.D., CCC-SLP is an internationally recognized clinician in the field of augmentative and alternative communication (AAC) and evidence-based practice.
-Dr. Hill has over thirty years of clinical experience with clients across the lifespan with complex communication and medical disorders along with years of teaching experience.
-She may be found working with children on the floor during a play therapy session while her next client may be an adult in the late stage of a degenerative neurological disability.
-She is the Executive Director/Clinical Supervisor and a co-founder of the AAC Institute.
-Dr. Hill has been the force behind the research and development of Language Activity Monitoring (LAM) tools.
+Katya Hill, Ph.D., CCC-SLP, F-ASHA is an internationally recognized speech language pathologist in the field of augmentative and alternative communication (AAC) and evidence-based practice.
+Dr. Hill has over thirty years of clinical experience with clients across the lifespan with complex communication and medical disorders along with years of teaching and research experience.
+She may be found working with children on the floor during a play therapy session while her next patient may be an adult in the late stage of a degenerative neurological disability.
+She founded the AAC Institute, a non-profit organization, as a volunteer and has been a strong advocate throughout her career for individuals with disabilities.
+Dr. Hill has been the force behind the ICAN Talk Summer AAC Camp for children and now also for young adults.
+She is a mentor to many young speech language pathologists, AAC speakers, and families.
+Dr. Hill is a professor in the Department of Communication Science and Disorders at the University of Pittsburgh and the Senior Director of the UPMC Augmentative Communication Program at the Center for Assistive Technology.

 Picture